Previous: “Architectural Features and Building Styles”

 Political Structure and Administrative Framework

-Gerasa, known formally in some inscriptions as “Antioch on the Chrysorrhoas, formerly called Gerasa,” embodied the Greco-Roman polis model—a self-governing city with its own institutions and a defined territory.
+Gerasa, known formally in some inscriptions as “Antioch on the Chrysorrhoas” embodied the Greco-Roman polis model—a self-governing city with its own institutions and a defined territory.
 The city enjoyed remarkable continuity in its governance structures from the mid-1st century BC through the 2nd century AD, despite changing provincial affiliations.

 When Pompey’s lieutenant Scaurus incorporated Gerasa into the Roman province of Syria in 63 BC, the city marked this event by establishing its own civic era.
 This date became the reference point for Gerasa’s chronology, appearing on public inscriptions and monuments—a testament to how the city viewed Roman “liberation” as the beginning of a new political identity.